-Benchmark Assessment Value Added: Education One requires all of the schools in its portfolio to measure student progress multiple times through the school year, using a tool selected by each individual school.
-CASB-MS utilizes Five-Star Pivot to effectively measure student achievement at the beginning, middle, and end of the school year.
+Benchmark Assessment Value Added: Education One requires all schools in its portfolio to measure student progress multiple times throughout the school year, using a tool selected by each individual school.
+SASB utilizes Northwest Evaluation Association (NWEA) to effectively measure student achievement at the beginning, middle, and end of the school year.

-The following tables indicate the percentage of students enrolled for at least one semester that met growth targets (an increase of 10%) on the Pivot assessment from the beginning to the end of the year in reading and math.
-The charts below indicate the average performance in each grade level at CASB-MS.
+The tables below indicate the percentage of students enrolled for at least one semester that met growth targets from the beginning of the year to the end of the year as demonstrated by benchmark testing in reading and math.